LeinMS/hse-image-captioning/readme.md

 # Study of Transformer Architectures and Fine-Tuning for Image Captioning

 This project (HSE – Higher School of Economics) explores transformer-based vision–language models for the task of **image captioning**.
-The main focus is evaluating how different visual encoders and fine-tuning strategies influence model performance.
+The main focus is evaluating how fine-tuning strategies influence model performance.

 We use **Qwen/Qwen3-VL-2B-Instruct** as the base model and the **Flickr30k** dataset (`nlphuji/flickr30k`) for experiments.